 Exploring the Inner Richmond DistrictThe Inner Richmond is bordered by Golden Gate Park to the south and the Presidio National Park to the north, both of which are whole day excursions in their own right.
 In fact, the Inner Richmond serves as a gateway to the De Young Museum and the Academy of Sciences, both located just inside of the 8th Avenue entrance to Golden Gate Park along Fulton Street.

 - Clement Street: Known to locals as "New Chinatown" or even the "Real Chinatown", this bustling and charming street is lined with some of the city's best Chinese restaurants and produce markets as well as high quality samplings of other Asian cuisine including Vietnamese, Thai, Indonesian and Burmese.
 Clement is also the nightlife center of the area, and is home to many of the city's Best Irish Bars, remnants of a not so distant past when the neighborhood was packed with recent immigrants from the emerald isle.
 Walking Clement Street, especially between 1st and 10th Avenues, is a fun way to explore a very real and local part of San Francisco.
-Check out our exclusive Video Guide to Clement Street for an up close look at the eclectic area.

 - Mountain Lake Park: This 14-acre park was designed by William Hammond Hall, who also designed Golden Gate Park.
 Here you will find a tranquil duck-dotted lake, a large children's playground and several trails that wind through ancient cypress groves and eventually head deep into the Presidio.
 Mountain Lake Park is located just two blocks north of Clement Street, behind Lake Street, between 7th Avenue and Funston Avenue.